christianhg/bukk/README.md

 import { compose, map, prop } from 'bukk'
 ```

-Or add the `B` variable to global scope:
+Or add the `B` variable to the global scope:

 ```html
 <script src="nodule_modules/bukk/dist/bukk.js"></script>